Cicko/cicko/README.md

 - 👯 I’m looking to collaborate on
   - Big projects such the Chromium Browser.
 I already started an improvement I hope to PR soon

+- 🤸‍ In my free time
+  - I play the piano
+  - I go to the gym
+  - I attend social meetups
+  - I take the bike around the forest
+  - I read curious books
+  - I watch series and movies on Netflix

 - 💬 Ask me about
   - Web and Apps development
   - Game development